darrylcousins/boxesapp/docs/md-sources/INSTALL.md

 Edits required to this file.

-`SHOPIFY_API_PASSWORD` - Still a mystery to me where to find this one - received after installing app?
-`SHOPIFY_API_SECRET` - Comes with creating the custom app in partners dashboard `SHOPIFY_API_KEY` - Comes with creating the custom app in partners dashboard
+`SHOPIFY_API_SECRET` - Comes with creating the custom app in partners dashboard

+`SHOPIFY_API_KEY` - Comes with creating the custom app in partners dashboard

-`RECHARGE_ACCESS_TOKEN` - From recharge - the store owner will need to grant access to the tokens or supply them from the recharge admin `RECHARGE_CLIENT_SECRET` - From recharge, as above
+`RECHARGE_ACCESS_TOKEN` - From recharge - the store owner will need to grant access to the tokens or supply them from the recharge admin

+`RECHARGE_CLIENT_SECRET` - From recharge, as above

 # Build the client